Irritable Bowel Syndrome

 - Pain that isn’t relieved even after passing of the stool or gas.

 Some of the symptoms of IBS is similar to symptoms of Colon Cancer and hence it is important to ascertain the underlying causes behind the symptoms with diagnostic tests recommended by doctors.
+Also with IBS management diet, you can control the symptoms.

 While people of all age, sex and geography suffer from IBS, there are certain factors that significantly enhance the risk factor in developing IBS, some of which has been hinted while discussing the causes of IBS.